laempy/pyoints/README.md

 ## General concept

-The key idea of the concept is to provide unified data structure to handle points, voxels and rasters in the same manner.
-It is always assumed that the data can be interpreted as two or three dimensional point cloud.
-Thus we have a collection of geo-objects (here called `GeoRecords`), which are characterized by two or three dimensional coordinates *coords* a spatial reference *proj* and a transformation matrix *t*.
-The spatial reference and transformation matrix required to  define the location of the geo-objects on globe.
-Next to the origin the transformation  matrix also stores the scale and rotation of the local coordinate system.
+The key idea of ``Pyoints`` is to provide unified data structure to handle points, voxels and rasters in the same manner.
+It is always assumed that the data can be interpreted as a two or three dimensional point cloud.
+Thus we have a collection of geo-objects (here called `GeoRecords`), which are characterized by two or three dimensional coordinates *coords*, a spatial reference *proj* and a transformation matrix *t*.
+The spatial reference and transformation matrix are required to define the location of the geo-objects on globe.
+Next to the origin, the transformation matrix also stores the scale and rotation of the local coordinate system.

-The unified data structures simplifies the joint use of point clouds, voxels and rasters significantly, while keeping their natural characteristics.
-To simplify the processing analysis of the geo-data each point or raster cell is stored in a numpy record array aaccording to it's common structure.
-For example, a three dimensional point cloud represents a list of points, each characterized by a coordinate and none to many additional attributes.
+The unified data structures simplify the joint use of point clouds, voxels and rasters significantly, while keeping their natural characteristics.
+To ease the processing and analysis, each point, voxel or raster cell are stored in the commonly used numpy record array according to its natural structure.
+For example, a three dimensional point cloud represents a set of points, each characterized by a coordinate and none to many additional attributes.
 So the points are stored in a one dimensional record array.
-On the other hand raster images are stored in a two dimensional record array, which allows for the commonly used index acces of raster cells.
+On the other hand raster images are stored in a two dimensional record array, which allows for the commonly used index access of raster cells.
 Still each cell is characterized by a coordinate and none to many additional attributes.
-We also can create three dimensional record arrays to represent three dimensional voxels.
+Three dimensional voxels are accordingly represented by three dimensional record arrays.

 Since all objects of a voxel or raster are also interpreted as a point cloud, spatial neighborhood queries, like nearest neighbours or distance search, can